zadnan2002/monitor-report-service/README.md

 ## Contact

-If you have questions or would like to contribute, please reach out via [your email or GitHub profile](https://github.com/yourusername).
+If you have questions or would like to contribute, please reach out!